aspose-zip/Aspose.ZIP-Documentation/net/getting-started/product-overview/_index.md

 - Apply a different protection scheme to each file in an archive
 - Append files to a zipped archive
 - Use parallelism to achieve efficient compression
-- LZMA and BZip2 compression within a ZIP archive
+- LZMA, PPMd and BZip2 compression within a ZIP archive
-- 7z archive composition with LZMA compression
+- 7z archive composition with LZMA, LZMA2 or Bzip2 compression